-MEPs in the European Parliament’s Internal Market Committee and the Civil Liberties Committee recently voted on amendments to the European Commission’s proposal on the EU Artificial Intelligence Act aiming to ensure that AI systems are overseen by people, and are safe, transparent, traceable, non-discriminatory and environmentally friendly.
-Passage of these amendments set the Act up for plenary adoption in the coming months, currently predicted to be June 2023.
+On 11 May 2023, MEPs in the European Parliament’s (Parliament) Internal Market Committee and the Civil Liberties Committee (Committee) voted on amendments to the European Commission’s proposal on the EU Artificial Intelligence Act (Act).
+These amendments were made with the aim of ensuring that AI systems are overseen by people, and are safe, transparent, traceable, non-discriminatory and environmentally friendly.

-We have set out below some of the key proposed changes to the Act by the Committee.
+We have set out below some of the key proposed changes to the Act by the European Parliament following this vote.

-"means a machine-based system designed to operate with varying levels of autonomy and that can, for explicit or implicit objectives, generate outputs such as predictions, recommendations, or decisions, that influence physical or virtual environments".
+“…a machine-based system designed to operate with varying levels of autonomy and that can, for explicit or implicit objectives, generate outputs such as predictions, recommendations, or decisions, that influence physical or virtual environments.”

-This definition was adopted by MEPs in line with the OECD’s definition of an AI system and differs from the original Commission draft.
-This definition is narrower in scope than the Commission’s original proposal and is in line with what conservative political groupings in the European Parliament had been advocating for in the draft stages of the Act, left-of-centre politicians have been pushing for a broader, more encompassing understanding of the technology and its outputs.
-However, it should be noted the definition may yet change as the Act continues through the legislative process.
+This definition is narrower in scope than the European Commission’s original proposal.
+It is in line with what conservative political groupings in the European Parliament had been advocating for in the draft stages of the Act.
+Left-of-centre politicians have been pushing for a broader, more encompassing understanding of the technology and its outputs.

-The EU AI Act sets out several prohibited applications of AI Systems which are considered to be harmful, such as “manipulative or deceptive techniques” and social scoring, and are considered to pose an unacceptable risk.
-The Committee has now also now proposed substantially amending the list to include bans on other practices which it considers intrusive and discriminatory such as:
+The draft Act sets out several prohibited applications of AI Systems which they consider to be harmful, such as “manipulative or deceptive techniques” and social scoring.
+The Parliament has now also now proposed substantially amending the list to include bans on other practices which it considers intrusive and discriminatory such as:

-- “Post” remote biometric identification systems, with the only exception being the ability for law enforcement to use the system for the prosecution of serious crimes and only after judicial authorization
+- “Post” remote biometric identification systems deployed for the analysis of recorded footage for publicly accessible spaces.
+However, the Act retains the ability for law enforcement to use the system for the prosecution of serious crimes, only after judicial authorisation.

-- Emotion recognition systems in law enforcement, border management, workplace, and educational institutions, and
+- Emotion recognition systems in law enforcement, border management, workplace, and educational institutions.

-- Indiscriminate scraping of biometric data from social media or CCTV footage to create facial recognition databases, violating human rights and right to privacy
+- Indiscriminate scraping of biometric data from social media or CCTV footage to create facial recognition databases, violating an individual’s human rights and right to privacy.

-This outright ban on several uses of biometric data follows intense lobbying from civil society groups and other EU bodies, who pushed for amendments to bolster protections for fundamental rights, with the EDPB and the EDPS among those who called for a total ban on biometric surveillance in public.
+This outright ban on several uses of biometric data follows intense lobbying from civil society groups and other EU bodies, who pushed for amendments to bolster protections for fundamental rights, with the European Data Protection Board and the European Data Protection Supervisor among those who called for a total ban on biometric surveillance in public.